lizfernandaschulte/Sentiment-Analyzer/README.md

 # Sentiment Analyzer

-A web app that detects whether a text is positive or negative — built with Python, scikit-learn and Streamlit.
+A web app that detects whether a text is positive or negative, built with Python, scikit-learn and Streamlit.

 I built this project to get hands-on experience with Natural Language Processing and Machine Learning.
 I wanted to go beyond tutorials and actually train a model with real data, so I used 50,000 movie reviews from the IMDB dataset and got to 89% accuracy.

----

 ## Live Demo

-> Coming soon — deploying on Streamlit Cloud
+> Coming soon: deploying on Streamlit Cloud

----

 ## What it does

 You type any text, hit analyze, and the app tells you if it's positive or negative along with a confidence score.
-That's it — simple but the interesting part is everything happening under the hood.
+Simple but the interesting part is everything happening under the hood.

----

 ## How I built it

-1. **Data** — 50,000 real movie reviews from the IMDB dataset, already labeled as positive or negative
+1. **Data**: 50,000 real movie reviews from the IMDB dataset, already labeled as positive or negative
-2. **Cleaning** — removed HTML tags, punctuation and stopwords from every review
+2. **Cleaning**: removed HTML tags, punctuation and stopwords from every review
-3. **Vectorization** — converted text into numbers using TF-IDF (top 10,000 words)
+3. **Vectorization**: converted text into numbers using TF-IDF (top 10,000 words)
-4. **Model** — trained a Logistic Regression classifier on 80% of the data
+4. **Model***:  trained a Logistic Regression classifier on 80% of the data
-5. **Results** — tested on the remaining 10,000 reviews
+5. **Results**: tested on the remaining 10,000 reviews

----

 ## Results